Interpret your stickiness analysis

 Breakdown data table

 The table shows a detailed breakdown of the data by each user cohort and more granular daily buckets.
-Days with incomplete data will have an asterisk.
+Days with incomplete data have an asterisk.

 interpret stickiness 5.png